jitendraOnline/star-war-assistment/README.md

 ---

 ## Notes
-- The Api the chached using tanStack Query due rate limit.
+- The Api's are chached using tanStack Query due rate limit and to many network call.
+- Global State management is intentionally skipped due to size of applition and for simplicity.
 - MSW (Mock Service Worker) is used for mocking API calls in tests.
 - Tailwind CSS is configured via the official Vite plugin.
 - Project structure is kept intentionally simple.